Skip to main content

 Frustrated renter on the phone, reporting a suspected scam

-Encountering a rental scammer can be distressing, but acting swiftly is key.
-First, cease all communication with the scammer.
-This prevents them from gathering additional information about you.
+Encountering a rental scammer can be upsetting, but acting quickly is important.
+Initially, cease all interactions with the scammer.
+This prevents them from obtaining further details about you.

-Next, report the scam to the appropriate authorities.
-Contact local law enforcement and file a complaint with agencies like the Federal Trade Commission (FTC).
-Reporting helps to track scam patterns and potentially prevent future crimes.
+Next, report the scam to the right authorities.
+Contact your local police and file a complaint with the Federal Trade Commission (FTC) online.
+They have an internet crime complaint center for these claims.
+Reporting helps track scam patterns and may prevent others from falling victim to scams.

-Additionally, alert the platform where you found the listing, such as Craigslist or Facebook.
-Provide them with all relevant information to help remove fraudulent listings.
-Always keep a record of your interactions for reference.
+Also, notify the platform where you found the property listing, like Craigslist or Facebook.
+Give them all the relevant information to help remove fake listings.
+Always keep a record of your interactions for future reference.

 Rental Scams in Specific Regions: Focus on Florida